-Component Description (1) WLAN antennas (2) (select models only) Send and receive wireless signals to communicate with wireless local area networks (WLAN).
-(2) WWAN antennas (2) (select Windows models only) Send and receive wireless signals to communicate with wireless wide area networks (WWAN).
+Component Description (1) WLAN antennas (2) (select models only) Send and receive wireless signals to communicate with WLANs.
+(2) WWAN antennas (2) (select Windows models only) Send and receive wireless signals to communicate with WWANs.
 (3) Internal microphones (2) Record sound.
 (4) Webcam light (select models only) On: The webcam is in use.
 (5) Webcam (select models only) Records video and captures still photographs.
-For information on using the webcam in Windows 8, access HP Support Assistant.
+For information on using the webcam: Windows 10 - Type camera in the taskbar search box, and then select Camera.
+Windows 8 - Access HP Support Assistant.
 To access HP Support Assistant on the Start screen, select the HP Support Assistant app.
-For information on using the webcam in Windows 7, select Start > All Programs > Communication and Chat > HP WebCam .
+Windows 7 - Select Start > All Programs > Communication and Chat > HP WebCam.
 (6) Internal display switch Turns off the display or initiates Sleep (Windows)/Suspend (Linux) if the display is closed while the power is on.

-NOTE: The display switch is not visible on the outside of the computer.
+Component Description NOTE: The display switch is not visible on the outside of the computer.

 ^{}The antennas are not visible on the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.

-To see wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental
+For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.